 Due to the ever-increasing demands for bandwidth and capacity, 100 Gigabit Ethernet with high speed and high capacity has been introduced in the optical transmission network.
-100G module, as one of the key components, should be standardized to meet the 100G ports.
-Institute of Electrical and Electronic Engineers (IEEE), International Telecommunication Union (ITU) and Optical Internetworking Forum (OIF) are the main organizations that take charge of defining the 100G module standards.
+100G transceiver, as one of the key components, should be standardized to meet the 100G ports.
+Institute of Electrical and Electronic Engineers (IEEE), International Telecommunication Union (ITU) and Optical Internetworking Forum (OIF) are the main organizations that take charge of defining the 100G transceiver standards.
 So, how do they work well with others?

 Before entering into the topic of this post, it is necessary to have a brief view of IEEE, ITU and OIF respectively.

 As shown in the following figure, IEEE is formed by AIEE and IRE and has about 430,000 members in about 160 countries to advance technological innovation and excellence.